CoolguyTC/BPR-Mod-Config/README.md

 Please ensure that before running the program you have these things set up:
 1. A copy of Burnout Paradise Remastered (from origin or steam).
 2. You have made a complete backup of the game's files stored in a seperate folder.
 (This will be used to remove mods when neccessary)
 3. You have a folder set up for vehicle mods.
-(For formating see "How do I setup the vehicle mod folder?" below)
+(For formating see **"How do I setup the vehicle mod folder?"** below)
 4. You have a folder set up for map mods.
 (Formating doesn't exist yet.
 There will be more information when the feature is added.)
 5. You have Noesis installed and the "Burnout Paradise Packer / Unpacker" plugin installed.
 (See installation info below)<br /><br />

 **Noesis:**<br />
 Noesis is required in order to interact with the game's files.
-There is a link to the website to download below.
+There is a link to the website to download below.<br />
 DGIorio's Noesis plugins are also required.
-Their download link is in the #modding-tools channel in the Burnout Hints discord server (link at the bottom of the page).<br />
+Their download link is in the **#modding-tools** channel in the Burnout Hints discord server (link at the bottom of the page).<br />
 Noesis: https://www.richwhitehouse.com/index.php?content=inc_projects.php&showproject=91<br /><br />

 **Completing the Setup:**<br />